CityOfNewYork/mental-health-for-all/README.md

-# MHFA
+# Mental Health for All

-Work-in-progress.
+Mental Health for All provides a directory of resources for New Yorkers seeking help for anxiety, trauma, substance misuse, and more.
+This repository contains the content and source code for the site.
+It uses the [NYCO Patterns CLI](https://github.com/CityOfNewYork/patterns-cli) to generate a static build of the 20+ service pages styled using the [Growing Up Patterns](https://github.com/NYCOpportunity/growingupnyc-patterns).
+The service directory (or archive) uses the [NYCO WordPress Archive Vue](https://github.com/CityOfNewYork/nyco-wp-archive-vue/) to filter the services.

-## Contributing
+### Contributing

-As of right now this project should be relative to the Growing Up Patterns.
+As of right now the project should be relative to the Growing Up Patterns when developing.

 ```
 - 📁 growingupnyc-patterns